yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

 --------------------------------------------------------------------
 ### Part 0: git and checking out the class repo

-   1. Install `git` on your laptop if you don't have it: we use `git` to push all assignments and code to you.
+   1. If you don't have `git`, install it on your laptop.
+We use `git` to push all assignments and code to you.

       MacOS seems to ship with `git`, but you might need to install the xcode command line tools with: